SuperOfficeDocs/superoffice-docs/docs/database/tables/includes/addressformat.md

 UPDATE addressformat SET zip_zip =2050 WHERE addressformat_id=10
 ```

-To get it to look up the City or Zipcode information from the table `ZipToCity`:
+To get it to look up the city or zip code information from the table `ziptocity`:

 ```SQL
 UPDATE addressformat SET address1_zip = 0 WHERE addressformat_id=9